piyushpatel2005/go-exploration/notes/enums/index.md

 ## Assigning Methods to Custom types

 You can also assign methods to custom types.
 This is a very powerful feature of Go and helps you implement object-oriented code structures.
 You can define a method on any type that is defined in the same package.
 This is a way to define methods on custom types.
 Let's see how we can define a method on `Day` type.
+In this case, I'm implementing `fmt.Stringer` interface and providing string representation of the day.
+So, whenever you try to print the `Day` type, you will get the string representation of the day which will be lot more readable.

 ```go
 package main